Whistle register: Use in music

-In European classical music, the whistle register is used primarily by coloratura sopranos.
-Many parts in the coloratura soprano repertoire extend beyond "high C" and often extend up to high F (F6 or 1396.9 Hz).
-Although many coloratura sopranos use whistle tone vocal production to sing these notes, some operatic sopranos are capable of singing up to "high F" without utilizing the vocal production associated with the whistle register but remaining in the modal register.
-However, most coloratura sopranos do utilize the whistle register, particularly when singing staccato notes in rapid succession, during high trills, or other elaborate coloratura ornamentation in the upper tessitura.
-Rarely will coloraturas use whistle tone when doing high extended notes.
-However, singers like Mado Robin were noted for doing so.

 In popular music, the whistle register is used with more variety and to produce much higher pitches than are called for in classical music.
-It has mostly been used by female singers, with notable examples being Minnie Riperton, Betty Wright, Mariah Carey, Christina Aguilera and Ariana Grande.
+It has mostly been used by female singers, with notable examples being Minnie Riperton, Betty Wright, Mariah Carey, Christina Aguilera, Ariana Grande and Chante Moore.

-Some male singers can also make use of the whistle register, including Vitas, Adam Lopez, Dimash Kudaibergen, Howie Dorough and Wang Xiaolong.
-Amirhossein Molaei holds the Guinness Book of Records title for the highest vocal note produced by a man (F#8, 5989 Hz).
-Female singer Georgia Brown was listed in the 2005 Guinness World Records for highest note (G10 or 25 kHz) ever reached, but this claim was removed when the 2007 edition was issued, since no recording that would prove the note being real was ever released.
+Some male singers can also make use of the whistle register, including Vitas, Adam Lopez, Axl Rose and Dimash Qudaibergen.
+An Iranian man named Amirhossein Molaei holds the Guinness Book of Records title for the highest vocal note produced by a man (F♯8, 5989 Hz).